Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Cash & checks - at the compactor sites.

-Yes - at the transfer station state inmates will assist with unloading if you arrive at least 15 minutes before we close.
-You are responsible for letting them know if an item should not be taken off of your vehicle.
+Ultimately you are responsible for unloading your own vehicle, but inmates will assist if they are available.
+They are not allowed inside of an enclosed truck or trailer.
+You are also responsible for letting them know if an item should not be taken off of your vehicle.

 If you are using a compactor site, you are responsible for unloading your own vehicle.